macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 Loading the above plugin in a fake host, we get immediate segfaults when trying to write vendor string, using our estimate of `kVstMaxVendorStrLen` (197782).
 Gradually lowering the maximum length of the vendor string, the first value where it doesn't crash is `130`.
-This is a much more reasonable length thatn *197782*, although `128` would be even more plausible.
+This is a much more reasonable length than *197782*, although `128` would be even more plausible.
 Lets used that last value for `kVstMaxVendorStrLen` (and `kVstMaxProductStrLen` as well).

 ## effString2Parameter